 Ryan O’Shaughnessy - Series 6, finalist

-Remember Ryan?
-Sure you do!
-He was the Irish singer-songwriter that had previously entered The Voice of Ireland.
+Ryan was the Irish singer-songwriter who had previously entered The Voice of Ireland.
 A quick peek into our database reveals he scored a Top 10 album and Top 40 hit after appearing in the 2012 series.
 The single was his audition song, a self-penned track called No Name about an unrequited crush.
 Aww…

 Richard & Adam - Series 7, runner up

-Another successful opera act to come from the Britain’s Got Talent farm, Welsh brothers Richard & Adam impressed the judges with their performance of The Impossible Dream for their first audition, and after finishing third place, promptly released their debut album of the same.
+Another successful opera act, Welsh brothers Richard & Adam impressed the judges with their performance of The Impossible Dream for their first audition, and after finishing third place, promptly released their debut album of the same.

 Richard & Adam get rather dressed up for the cinema, don't they?

-The record was a surprise hit, topping the Official Albums Chart for four weeks(!), and the pair have since scored another two Top 10 albums.
+The record topped the Official Albums Chart for four weeks, and the pair have since scored another two Top 10 albums.
 This autumn they'll tour the UK with their The Greatest Songman show, and will also be appearing on BGT: The Champions.

 Gabz - Series 7, finalist

-Piano-playing cap enthusiast Gabz released her self-penned song Lighters (The One) – the song she first auditioned with - after making the 2012 final.
-The track peaked at a very respectable Number 6, though it was her only release through Sony.
+Pianist and singer-songwriter Gabz released her self-penned song Lighters (The One) – the song she first auditioned with - after making the 2012 final.
+The track peaked at 6, though it was her only release through Sony.

 Collabro - Series 8, winner